the-bootcamp-project/Data-sourcing-Kaggle-Datasets-Python/README.md

 ## 🏆 Acknowledgements 🏆

-Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Data sourcing Kaggle Datasets Python**:
+Thanks for these awesome resources that were used during the development of the **Bootcamp Project: Sourcing Kaggle Datasets with Python**:

 - [Kaggle API – The Missing Python Documentation](https://technowhisp.com/kaggle-api-python-documentation/)